-Protective Factors Definition Adolescent Substance Use Young Adult Substance Use Individual Social, emotional, behavioral, cognitive and moral competence Interpersonal skills that help youth integrate feelings, thinking, and actions to achieve specific social and interpersonal goals. √ ✓ Self-efficacy An individual's belief that they can modify, control or abstain from substance use. √ ✓ Spirituality Belief in a higher being or involvement in spiritual practices or religious activities. \checkmark √ Resiliency Positive feelings toward alcohol or drug use, low perception of risk. ✓ ✓ Family, School and Communi ity Opportunities for positive social involvement Developmentally appropriate opportunities to be meaningfully involved with the family, school or community. √ ✓ Recognition for positive behavior Parents, teachers, peers and community members providing recognition for effort and accomplishments to motivate individuals to engage in positive behaviors in the future. ✓ Bonding Attachment and commitment to, and positive communication with, family, schools and communities.
-Marriage or committed relationship Married or living with a partner in a committed relationship who does not misuse alcohol or drugs.
-Healthy beliefs and standards for behavior √
+Protective Factors Definition Adolescent Substance Use Young Adult Substance Use Individual Social, emotional, behavioral, cognitive and moral competence Interpersonal skills that help youth integrate feelings, thinking, and actions to achieve specific social and interpersonal goals. feelings, thinking, and actions to achieve Self-efficacy An individual's belief that they can modify, control or abstain from substance use. ✓ ✓ Spirituality Belief in a higher being or involvement in spiritual practices or religious activities. √ ✓ Resiliency Positive feelings toward alcohol or drug use, low perception of risk. ✓ ✓ Family, School and Commun ity Opportunities for positive social involvement ✓ Recognition for positive behavior Parents, teachers, peers and community members providing recognition for effort and accomplishments to motivate individuals to engage in positive behaviors in the future. ✓ ✓ Bonding Attachment and commitment to, and positive communication with, family, schools and communities. ✓ ✓ Marriage or committed relationship Married or living with a partner in a committed relationship who does not misuse alcohol or drugs. ✓ Healthy beliefs and standards for behavior √